Somatics Practice in Hackney, London

 Start with the 1, 2, 3…

 As I develop my practice, I learn and I change.
-In these past three years, adapting my practice, I started to notice a real need for gentleness, structure and containment from the people I was working with, as well as for myself.
-With over x hours experience, I am currently navigating an approach which sees that people have a base knowledge to return to, something they can practice and call their own.
+In these past years, adapting my practice, I started to notice a real need for gentleness, structure and containment from the people I was working with, as well as for myself.
+With over 250 hours experience and over 100 individual nervous systems, I am currently navigating an approach which sees that people have a base knowledge to return to, something they can practice and call their own.
 I call this the Container Approach, as we navigate together, step by step.

 Every new participant that decides to work with me with this approach, will go through different experiences - developed based on their circumstances and needs; however, the building blocks will be the same.
 No matter your previous experience with somatics, we will start from the basics and move towards empowering you to continue the practice outside the sessions.